-These hormones help to regulate your metabolism, your muscle mass, where your body stores fat, how your body processes sugar and nutrients, they send signals to your brain to automatically adjust caloric burn, and much more.
+These hormones help to regulate your metabolism, your muscle mass, where your body stores fat, and how your body processes sugar and nutrients, they send signals to your brain to automatically adjust caloric burn, and much more.

 This all assumes that your hormones are working as intended!

-When you put extra stress on your body, when you consume foods that are processed and heavily manipulated for flavor and calories, when you fail to do essentials things such as ensure you are getting enough sleep, you will see a breakdown in how your hormones are intended to work.
+When you put extra stress on your body, when you consume foods that are processed and heavily manipulated for flavor and calories, when you fail to do essential things such as ensure you are getting enough sleep, you will see a breakdown in how your hormones are intended to work.

 When this happens, you will start to see extra weight gain in the areas that we’ve discussed here.